fionakolbinger/fionakolbinger.github.io/_pages/team.md

 <div class="team-member">
   <img src="/assets/img/zheyuanzhang.jpeg">
   <div class="team-member-info">
-    <h4>Zheyuan Zhang, MSc</h4>
+    <h4>Zheyuan (Scott) Zhang, MSc</h4>
-    <p>Zheyuan joined the lab in August 2024 as a graduate researcher in Biomedical Engineering.
+    <p>Scott joined the lab in August 2024 as a graduate researcher in Biomedical Engineering.
 He holds a bachelor's degree in Mechanical Engineering from Zhejiang University in Haining, China and the University of Illinois at Urbana-Champaign and completed his master's degree at Johns Hopkins University in 2024.
-Building on his experience in surgical image analysis, his research focuses on surgical scene understanding and intraoperative surgical decision support as well as multicenter collaboration in the field of Surgical Data Science.</p>
+Building on his experience in surgical image analysis, his research focuses on surgical video understanding for intraoperative surgical decision support and quality assurance.
+Scott's publications are listed on <a href="https://scholar.google.com/citations?user=KVqTT0EAAAAJ&hl=en">Google Scholar</a> and <a href="https://pubmed.ncbi.nlm.nih.gov/?term=zheyuan+zhang+AND+kolbinger">Pubmed</a>.</p>
   </div>
 </div>